-The Inpatient Psychiatric Unit (IPU) serves children and teens between the ages of 3 and 18 who are in psychiatric crisis.
-Our goal is to help stabilize your child’s behavior by dealing with their immediate crisis.
+The Psychiatry and Behavioral Medicine Unit (PBMU) serves children and teens between the ages of 3 and 18 who are in psychiatric crisis.
+Our goal is to help stabilize your child's behavior by dealing with their immediate crisis.
 After that, we work on returning your child to the community.

 The focus of the hospital stay is on solution-focused interventions.
 This includes developing new skills to cope with stress and get a better understanding of what is driving your child's behavior.
 Children, teens and families can learn how to manage emotional and behavioral problems in a safe and caring environment.

 Average Hospital Stay

-An inpatient psychiatric hospital stay usually is about one week.
+A stay on this unit is usually about one week.
 This means most children and teens still have symptoms when they leave the hospital.
 Some will continue to struggle at home and in the community.

 Our hope is that the struggles lessen over time.
 This will be more likely if the work we start here continues with your community providers.